comp-data/2023-2024/docs/project/README.md

 ### Class `QueryHandler`

 #### Methods
-`getById`: it returns a data frame with all the entities matching the input identifier (i.e. maximum one entity if there exists one with the input id).
+`getById`: it returns a data frame with all the identifiable entities (i.e. cultural heritage objects and people) matching the input identifier (i.e. maximum one entity if there exists one with the input id).

 ### Class `MetadataQueryHandler`